Oku Aizu

 Kenko Hoshi, a local photographer passionate about the beauty of his home region, can ride with you on a small boat to navigate around the lake.
 Hoshi is working toward the development of tourism in Oku Aizu thanks to, among other things, the appraisal he received for his wonderful pictures of the JR Tadami Line.

 Kenko Hoshi is the perfect guide to better understand and enjoy what the valley has to offer.
 He recommends settling on the lake’s shores for a camping session in summer.
-Dom’Up, a glamping facility, even offers to stay in two furnished huts, one of which is suspended in the trees.
+Dom’Up, a glamping facility (now definitively closed), even offered to stay in two furnished huts, one of which is suspended in the trees.
 On site, several activities are available such as paddle or canoe trips or renting a group barbecue.

 Then, moving away from the lake towards Tadami river, Hayato Onsen ♨️ Tsuru no Yu (早戸温泉つるの湯) is open for day-trip visitors and serves lunch with a delicious katsudon breaded pork, followed by a relaxing time in one of the rotenburo outdoor hot baths.
 The permanent view on the mountains is appealing and this is where Kenko Hoshi will offer to bring you next.